Rockland County Foreclosure & Bankruptcy Lawyer

 Most lawyers focus their practices on specific areas of the law.
 They develop a vast wealth of knowledge within their practice areas (for example, personal injury, corporate law, criminal law, etc.), but no one can possibly know the intricacies of every type of law on the books.

 Sometimes people consider hiring another type of lawyer for their bankruptcy case.
 For example, they have a friend who is a family lawyer and will charge them a reduced fee or handle their bankruptcy for free.
 That is perfectly legal.
 But we strongly advise that you hire someone who focuses exclusively on your type of case.
 There is a lot to lose in a bankruptcy action, and small errors may have a significant effect on the outcome of your case.

 Contact Us for Rockland County Bankruptcy and Foreclosure Lawyer Services

 Michael H. Schwartz, P.C. is a debt relief firm serving clients in the New York City and Hudson Valley areas in bankruptcy matters, foreclosure defense and debtor-creditor disputes.
 In his three decades as a bankruptcy attorney, Mr. Schwartz has helped more than 4,000 individuals and businesses and has never had a discharge denied or lost a house in foreclosure.
-If you’re struggling, call our law office at (800) On My Side or complete our contact form for a confidential, no-cost consultation.
+If you think you may need the help of a Rockland County NY bankruptcy attorney, call our law office at (800) On My Side or complete our contact form for a confidential, no-cost consultation.